10 Negative Side Effects of Drinking Beetroot Juice

 7) Blood pressure

-While it is a God-sent ingredient for those with higher blood pressure, the same cannot be said for those with a blood pressure on the lower side.
+While it is a God-sent ingredient for those with high blood pressure, the same cannot be said for those with a blood pressure on the lower side.

 Beetroot is known as an ingredient which helps in lowering blood pressure and can thus be dangerous for those with a medically diagnosed low blood pressure.

-So, if you feel your blood pressure has been keeping low on a regular basis, don’t forget to check the quantity of beetroot or beet juice you have been consuming.
+So, if you feel your blood pressure has been keeping low on a regular basis, don’t forget to check the quantity of beetroot or beet juice you have been consuming also avoid the consumption of Beet juice on regular basis if you have been diagnosed with Low blood pressure issues.

 8) Liver health